 And then dessert, key lime pie, again.

-8. Ghost Tour
+9. Join a Ghost Tour

 We walked for three hours hearing tales of spooky goings on in the Keys.
 I saw no evidence, despite testing everything I saw with the ghost hunting device they gave us.

 It was an interesting tour though, and I learned a lot about the history, think I was just disappointed I wasn’t going to have any ghoulie stories to take home.
 I wanted to find Casper.